ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-acq-basic.md

 ## Reviewing Previously Logged Data

-> Note: The Review Previously Logged Data tutorial assumes that the previous tutorials in this document were completed first.
+> Note: The Reviewing Previously Logged Data tutorial assumes that the previous tutorials in this document were completed first.

 TDMS files containing acquired data from the camera were saved to the \"TDMS Files\" subfolder in the previous tutorial.
 The GPIO timestamps, user timestamps, and data acquired from the camera are stored in individual TDMS files.
 You can use the file viewer utility to review the acquired packet data.